-19 Fascinating Ruins in Mexico You Need to Visit
+19 Fascinating Ruins in Mexico You Need to Visit in 2025

-This post may contain affiliate links.
-Read my Disclosure & Privacy policies for more detail.
+Post may contain affiliate links.
+Read my Disclosure & Privacy policies for more details.

-Mexico was home to many fascinating pre-Colombian civilizations, and many of them left behind incredible ruins that are now open to the public.
-There are thousands of archaeological sites within Mexico, and nearly 200 are open to visitors.
+Mexico was home to many fascinating pre-Columbian civilizations, and many of them left behind incredible ruins that are now open to the public.

-Some of the most popular ruins in Mexico, sites like Chichen Itza and Teotihuacan, welcome millions of visitors each year.
-But Mexico is also host to a plethora of lesser-known but equally impressive sites which are not nearly as crowded.
+But Mexico is also host to a plethora of lesser-known but equally impressive sites that are not nearly as crowded.
 Wherever your Mexico travels take you, there’s bound to be an ancient ruin nearby!

-For this article, I teamed up with some fellow travel bloggers to highlight the breadth of the different ruins found in Mexico.
 Hopefully, this extensive (yet nowhere-near-exhaustive) list will inspire you to learn about some of Mexico’s ancient civilizations.

 Quick Tips for Visiting Archaeological Sites in Mexico